bwc126/personal-site/README.md

 # ToDo:

-- Auto-rotate jumbotron image; change to first project of subject area when subject area button pressed.
+- ~~Auto-rotate jumbotron image; change to first project of subject area when subject area button pressed.~~

-- ~~Use a more professional and aesthetic personal picture.~~

-- Add a modal for more about me near the top blurb, perhaps with links to resumes
+- ~~Add a modal for more about me near the top blurb, perhaps with links to resumes.~~

-- Menu opening/closing animation.

 - Links to running projects or interactive overviews.
 (Use a gh-pages branch on each repo with a project to be linked-to)